Budibase/website/content/blog/5-marketing-strategy-tips.md

 Performance anxiety… It’s horrible and we all get it in marketing.
 We refrain from setting targets, and telling people where we sit with those targets.
 It’s not a great feeling telling someone you are not performing.
 But guess what, from measuring your marketing tactics above, you can pinpoint why you are not hitting those targets.

 Targets should be broken down by time; monthly, weekly, daily.
 Your reviews should reflect these targets.
-Belfast Marketing’s targets break down our objectives on a monthly basis.
+DigiJo's targets break down our objectives on a monthly basis.
 There are 5 months left of 2017; we hoped to have 30 Meetup members by the end of July - awesome!
 We wanted to have a website up and running by August - awesome.
 We wanted to have 30 Facebook followers by the end of July - dammit.
 But that’s ok, I know what I need to do.
 I need to up my Facebook game and hopefully, this post will help.

 <blockquote>Tip Top: Reviewing those targets is imperative to success.